May 14, 2021

 The "new" Melbourne of today has two distinct "old" and renovated downtown areas: historic downtown Melbourne and Olde Eau Gallie, each with lots of restaurants and shops.

 The old Melbourne Hotel shown on the postcard above still stands on US-1 in historic downtown Melbourne and is used today as an office building.

 The Melbourne city limits take in a large area of beach along the Atlantic Ocean and miles of shoreline on the Indian River Lagoon.

 The large residential development communities of Suntree and Viera are in the north region of Melbourne.

-The entire area has abundant shopping, dining, drinking, and recreational resources.
+The entire Melbourne area has abundant shopping, dining, drinking, and recreational resources.

 The city gets its name from Melbourne, Australia.
 The area began to be called Melbourne eight years before the town was officially established.